npaguio/cse15l-lab-reports/labreport5.md

 #### Barry Wilson (TA): Alright, looking at your symptom, try seeing if there are any mistakes in what's being added to the return array.
 Hope that helps!

-#### Mark Grayson (Student): I tried that and saw that I wasn't updating one of my variables properly, so instead of adding the next integer that's supposed to be in the array, my method would just follow the pattern of adding 2 or 4 to the first element, being the same 2 numbers aside from the original number.
+#### Mark Grayson (Student): I tried that and saw that I wasn't updating one of my variables properly.
+Instead of adding the next integer that's supposed to be in the array, my method would just follow the pattern of adding 2 or 4 to the first element, being the same 2 numbers aside from the original number.
 In this case, my number pattern array was `{1, 3, 5, 3, 5}` instead of `{1, 3, 7, 9, 13}`.
 Here's a screenshot of the test working in my terminal, thank you so much for helping me out!

 ![Image](ProperOutput.png)